HarbourHeading/KVM-GPU-Passthrough/README.md

 ```
 spice://<server-ip>:5900
-spice://localhost:5900    # If the server has a GUI, it can connect to the installer from the same machine
+spice://localhost:5900    # If the server has a graphical interface (desktop), it can connect to the installer from the same machine
 ```

 If you are making a remote connection, you will need to temporarily configure the KVM to listen for connections outside of localhost. run `virsh edit <guestname>` and change: